XanD0K/unit-converter/DEVLOG.md

     if matches := re.search(r"^(\d{4})-(\d{1,2})-(\d{1,2})$", time_str):

 09-09
 segregating project.py into multiple files, raising error about variables, specially global variables realated to ".json" files
 Decided do go with a "data class", for easy access and passing around multiple functions and files

+09-16
+Changed Converter methods in api.py file  so that it takes user's input as a single argument, and I strip it, instead of passing multiple arguments to the function